jethrokuan/braindump/content/zettels/exploration_in_rl.md

 +++
-title = "Exploration In Reinforcement Learning" author = ["Jethro Kuan"] lastmod = 2019-12-27T12:32:06+08:00
+title = "Exploration In Reinforcement Learning" author = ["Jethro Kuan"] lastmod = 2020-02-10T20:16:27+08:00
 draft = false
-math = true
 +++

-Exploration is important where rewards are sparse, and not a direct indication of how good an action is.
+In [Reinforcement Learning ⭐]({{< relref "reinforcement_learning" >}}), exploration is important where rewards are sparse, and not a direct indication of how good an action is.
 Some environments where good exploration is necessary is Montezuma's revenge, where finishing a game only weakly correlates with rewarding events.

 Key Questions: